status-im/status-web/apps/website/docs/messaging-and-web3-browser/send-an-audio-message.md

 ---
 id: 245
-revision: 0
+revision: '0'
 language: en
+title: Send an audio message
 ---

-# Send an audio message

 You can send an audio message in Status to communicate with your contacts.
 You can use audio messages to share ideas and updates.
 Anyone in a channel, group chat or direct message (DM) can play and send audio messages.